 5. October 22-26: Five days at the Old Port Hyatt in Portland, Maine, All Levels, $925

-I promised advance notice before opening these retreats for enrollment, so sign-up will begin in four weeks on Saturday, September 30, 2017—time TBA.
+I promised advance notice before opening these retreats for enrollment, so sign-up will begin on Saturday, October 7, 2017—9am Eastern time.
 I’ll be updating as we get closer.

 All Levels: I start each morning with about an hour-long demonstration that will lay out the basics of each step in the fabric collage process, giving you the information you need to start each work day.
 I will then visit each student in turn to address individual needs and her or his project’s unique challenges.
 If you haven’t taken a class with me before or would like to have the daily morning demos as refreshers, this class is for you, though any level may sign up.